Education Outreach

 Since 2017, the Wilmington Jewish Film Festival has proudly expanded its mission beyond evening screenings to bring meaningful, age-appropriate Holocaust education directly to local students including UNCW undergraduates.
 Through our Educational Outreach Program, we partner with area schools and colleges to provide impactful film screenings and guided discussions that help students connect history with the present day.

-Each year, more than 2,000 public high school & UNCW students from New Hanover and Pender counties experience films such as Fanny’s Journey, the true story of Holocaust survivor Fanny Ben-Ami, who at only twelve years old led a group of children to safety.
-These screenings are not just about history; they are about empathy, resilience, and understanding in today’s world.
+Through the years, more than 2,000 public high school & UNCW students from New Hanover and Pender counties have experienced films such as Fanny's Journey, the true story of Holocaust survivor Fanny Ben-Ami, who at only twelve years old led a group of children to safety.
+These screenings are not just about history; they are about empathy, resilience, and understanding in today's world.

 Program Highlights

-• Historical Context & Introductions – Students receive background information that frames the film within World War II and Holocaust history.
+Students receive background information that frames the film within World War II and Holocaust history, setting the stage for deeper understanding.

-• Themes of Tolerance & Acceptance – Discussions highlight the dangers of antisemitism and the importance of standing against hate.
+Discussions highlight the dangers of antisemitism and the importance of standing against hate in all its forms.

-• Interactive Discussions – After each screening, students ask questions, share reactions, and reflect with their teachers.
+After each screening, students ask questions, share reactions, and reflect with their teachers in guided post-film conversations.

-• Accessible to All – The Festival covers all costs: theater rental, transportation, security, and even substitute teachers if needed.
+The Festival covers all costs: theater rental, transportation, security, and even substitute teachers if needed — completely free for schools.

 Interested in the Educational Outreach Program?
 Reach Out Directly: